 Banners will be displayed around the Charter School and flyers will be posted in local businesses announcing meeting dates and enrollment opportunities.
+Meetings will be conducted at the campus to allow the opportunity for all interested parents and students to visit and tour the campus firsthand.
+All written and oral communication will be presented in English and Spanish, and other languages as necessary.
 Additionally, postcards inviting community members to events and tours of the Charter School will be mailed to the surrounding communities.
-The FCPS and FACS websites will continue to be maintained as a current resource announcing upcoming dates for events at the Charter School which community members may be interested in attending.
+The SMBCCS website will continue to be maintained as a current resource announcing upcoming dates for events at the Charter School which community members may be interested in attending.